annmathew23/MYNEWCHATBOT/README.md

 Notes on security and limits

-Passwords are hashed (bcrypt).
+Passwords are hashed (bcrypt)

-JWT auth with expiry.
+JWT auth with expiry

-Project ownership checks on every project-scoped route.
+Project ownership checks on every project-scoped route

-Keep real keys out of git; use .env locally or host env vars.
+Keep real keys out of git; use .env locally or host env vars

-Mock provider is great for demos and CI.
+Mock provider is great for demos and CI